The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

 The rooms inside the fortress and a tree in a sunny day in Ramnous Archeological Site in Athens.

-The rooms inside the fortress of Ramnous
+The rooms inside the fortress

 From the fortress, you can see some of the remains of both of the original ports (now silted), the north and the south.
 The views are magnificent.

-Unlike most of the Greek archaeological sites, Ramnous has no in-house museum.
+Unlike most of the Greek archaeological sites, Rhamnous has no in-house museum.
 Some of its precious findings can be seen at the National Archaeological Museum in Athens while the rest are kept at the conservation building in-situ which can be visited on specific dates.

 Friezes from Nemesis Temple, in the conservation area in Ramnous Archaeological Site in Athens.